 How Will The USCIS Fees Increase Affect Immigrants?

 These changes may not be as large as the previous price hike imposed by USCIS.
 Nonetheless, I disagree with the government’s position.
-As a green card and citizenship attorneyy, I know the increase in fees will negatively affect several immigrant families.
+As a family unity specialist handling family visas, green cards, and citizenship cases, I know the increase in fees will negatively affect several immigrant families.

 As noted above, the new fee changes will cause several immigrants to delay the filing of their petitions and applications.
 The last changes were made only three years ago.
 The average price increase was 66%.
 Now USCIS wants to add another 10%.
 This means that in just three years, prices have went up 76% for immigrants.